Frequently Asked Questions

 How often do you accept applications?
 What are the deadlines?

-Applications are accepted year-round, with new student intakes three times per year: spring, summer and fall.
-Deadlines vary, so keep an eye on our admission requirements to make sure you have the most up-to-date information.
+Applications are accepted year-round.
+Deadlines vary and number of intakes vary by program, so keep an eye on our admission requirements to make sure you have the most up-to-date information.

 Do you require the GRE or any other tests for admission?